-For this reporting period, cumulative data from the QoLS was obtained from 724 persons participating in MO MFP who had transitioned into the community and had been living in the community for 12 months.
-One year following a return to their communities, 67% of MO MFP participants were living in a non-group home setting such as an apartment and 89% of these individuals reported that they liked where they were living.
-Similar results were found for persons residing in group homes where 87% indicated that they liked where they were living.
-47% of those in group homes and 68% of individuals living in a non-group setting reported that they helped select their current home.
+For this reporting period, cumulative data from the QoLS was obtained from 816 persons participating in MO MFP who had transitioned into the community and had been living in the community for 12 months.
+One year following a return to their communities, 73% of MO MFP participants were living in a non-group home setting such as an apartment and 89% of these individuals reported that they liked where they were living.
+Similar results were found for persons residing in group homes where 85% indicated that they liked where they were living.
+49% of those in group homes and 69% of individuals living in a non-group setting reported that they helped select their current home.

 At the first follow-up interview that occurred after 12 months of community residence, only 6% of respondents indicated that they did not feel safe where they lived.
 Of these, only 14 persons reported that they felt this way most of the time.
-At the time of the 12-month follow-up interview, three persons indicated that they had been physically hurt by their current care providers and 19 individuals reported that they had been yelled at or verbally abused.
-22 (4%) consumers also reported that they had either money or personal items taken without their permission.
+At the time of the 12-month follow-up interview, five persons indicated that they had been physically hurt by their current care providers and 20 individuals reported that they had been yelled at or verbally abused.
+23 (4%) consumers also reported that they had either money or personal items taken without their permission.

 One year after returning to their community, 90% of MFP participants reported being happy with the level of help they receive around their living setting.
-Looking across target groups, the largest group of persons that were dissatisfied with their support services were in the PD group.
-At this first follow-up interview, 96% of MFP participants stated that they were treated with respect by their service providers.
-This view was not shared across all target groups and reflected an improvement especially for those individuals in the PD group.
-Over 95% of MFP participants reported that their support staff listed carefully to what they were asked to do.
+Looking across target groups, the largest group of persons that were dissatisfied with their support services were in the PD group where 15% reported being unhappy with the services they received.
+At this first follow-up interview, 95% of MFP participants stated that they were treated with respect by their service providers.
+Again, 95% of MFP participants reported that their support staff listed carefully to what they were asked to do.
 This was a noted improvement from baseline measures across all target groups, but especially for those in the Aged and PD groups.

-Over 74% of participants reported that they required assistance to perform their ADL behaviors.
+Close to 74% of participants reported that they required assistance to perform their ADL behaviors.
 While assistance was required across all groups, those with a DD reported a higher level of need in this area.
 Participants reported that 93% of these aid providers were paid to provide this assistance.
 Again, while paid service providers were reported for all groups, those in the DD and PD groups were the most likely to have paid support workers.
-It was also reported that over 40% of MFP participants had the opportunity to pick their support staff.
+It was also reported that 39% of MFP participants had the opportunity to pick their support staff.
 Here, those in the PD category were the most likely to have exercised this option.
-For respondents that required assistance, 41 persons (6%) indicated that they went without a shower or bath when they needed one, but only 20 persons stated that this was because no one was there to help them.
-19 persons (3%) reported that they were unable to use the bathroom when needed but only two individuals indicated that this was due a lack of available staff assistance.
+For respondents that required assistance, 44 persons (6%) indicated that they went without a shower or bath when they needed one, but only 22 persons stated that this was because no one was there to help them.
+20 persons (3%) reported that they were unable to use the bathroom when needed but only two individuals indicated that this was due a lack of available staff assistance.

-During their first 12 months of living in the community, 87% of MFP participants reported that they were able to see family and friends when they wished.
+During their first 12 months of living in the community, 86% of MFP participants reported that they were able to see family and friends when they wished.
 Participants also indicated that they were able to get to places they needed to go to like work, shopping and doctor appointments 94% of the time.
-These rates occurred even though 67% of these individuals needed help to go out into the community.
+These rates occurred even though 66% of these individuals needed help to go out into the community.